Additional Information on Takeover Law and Explanatory Notes

 In September 2015, the company took out three promissory note loans with a total volume of € 53,000,000 and issued a total of 44 registered bonds with a combined nominal value of € 22,000,000.
 Partial repayments will be due between 30 September 2022 and 30 September 2025 for the promissory note loans and between 30 September 2027 and 30 September 2030 for the registered bonds.
 If there is a change of control at HHLA, the holders or creditors of registered bonds and promissory note loans and tranches thereof are entitled to demand early repayment.
 However, the creditors of promissory note loans and tranches thereof are only entitled to demand such early repayment if the parties cannot come to an agreement regarding the continuation of the respective loan, and the lender concerned cannot be reasonably expected – taking into account HHLA’s legitimate interests – to accept the continuation of the unchanged loan agreement.
-A change of control can be said to have taken place if the Free and Hanseatic City of Hamburg directly or indirectly holds less than 50.1 % of the voting rights in HHLA.
+A change of control can be said to have taken place if the Free and Hanseatic City of Hamburg directly holds less than 50.1 % of the voting rights in HHLA.

 The service contracts valid during the reporting period for Executive Board members also contain a regulation that states they have a right to severance pay if their membership of the Executive Board is terminated due to a change of control or comparable circumstances (see item 9 below).